william-vw/pqn/README.md

 | pq:activityOccursAtLeastNTimes (q2.n3)      | 21                  |
 | pq:allActivitiesOccur (q3.n3)               | 32                  |

+All times are averaged over 10 runs.

-By further optimizing the loading of the RDF log, we can also report `127ms`, `262ms`, and `509ms` loading times for 25%, 50%, and 100% of the sepsis event log, respectively [1].
+By further optimizing the loading of the RDF log, we can also report `121ms`, `244ms`, and `509ms` loading times for 25%, 50%, and 100% of the sepsis event log [1], respectively.

 We refer to instructions below to reproduce our experiments.